AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 * In very rare cases, I thought I ordered something I wanted in restaurants, just to end up noticing that I received a different order.
 When I looked at my receipts, I had ordered something that I did not order.

+* In common cases, I wouldn't even notice mispellings that I made as I type on keyboards.
+In addition, I wouldn't notice that a sentence wouldn't even formatted properly or make any sense, despite me being exposed to English like for over 10 years.

 ### Evidence Due To My Mental Illness Treatment Delay By My Parents

 #### First Diary Record Of Maladaptive Daydreaming During A-Levels